LTLA/BiocWorkflow2015/converted/workflow.md

 # Introduction

-Chomatin immunoprecipitation with sequencing (ChIP-seq) is a popular technique for identifying genomic binding sites of a protein of interest.
+Chomatin immunoprecipitation with sequencing (ChIP-seq) is a popular technique for identifying the genomic binding sites of a target protein.
-Conventional analyses of ChIP-seq data involve looking for absolute binding (i.e., the presence or absence of a binding sites) based on peaks in the read coverage.
+Conventional analyses of ChIP-seq data aim to detect absolute binding (i.e., the presence or absence of a binding sites) based on peaks in the read coverage.
-A number of recent studies have focused on the detection of changes in the binding profile between conditions [@rossinnes2012differential; @pal2013global].
+However, a number of recent studies have focused on the detection of changes in the binding profile between conditions [@rossinnes2012differential; @pal2013global].
 These differential binding (DB) analyses involve counting reads into genomic intervals, and then testing those counts for significant differences between conditions.
 This defines a set of putative DB regions for further examination.
-DB analyses are easier to perform than their conventional counterparts, as the effect of genomic biases is largely mitigated when counts for different libraries are compared for the same genomic region.
+DB analyses are easier to perform than their conventional counterparts, as the effect of genomic biases is largely mitigated when counts for different libraries are compared at the same genomic region.
 DB regions may also be more relevant as the change in binding can be associated with the biological difference between conditions.

 The key step in the DB analysis is the manner in which reads are counted.
 The most obvious strategy is to count reads into pre-defined regions of interest, like promoters or gene bodies [@pal2013global].
 This is simple but will not capture changes outside of those regions.
-*De novo* analyses do not depend on pre-specified regions, whereby empirically defined peaks or windows are used for read counting.
+In contrast, *de novo* analyses do not depend on pre-specified regions, instead using empirically defined peaks or sliding windows for read counting.
-Peak-based methods are implemented in the *[DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html)* and *[DBChIP](http://bioconductor.org/packages/release/bioc/html/DBChIP.html)* packages [@rossinnes2012differential; @liang2012detecting].
+Peak-based methods are implemented in the *[DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html)* and *[DBChIP](http://bioconductor.org/packages/release/bioc/html/DBChIP.html)* software packages [@rossinnes2012differential; @liang2012detecting],
-These packages take a set of peaks called using software like MACS [@zhang2008macs], count reads into those peaks, and test those counts for significant differences.
+    which count reads into peak intervals that have been identified with software like MACS [@zhang2008macs].
-This requires some care to maintain statistical rigour, as peaks are called with the same data used to test for DB (i.e., data snooping).
+This requires some care to maintain statistical rigour, as peaks are called with the same data used to test for DB.
-Window-based approaches count reads into sliding windows and test each window for DB.
+Alternatively, window-based approaches count reads into sliding windows across the genome.
-This is a more direct approach that avoids issues with data snooping and can provide increased DB detection power [@lun2014denovo].
+This is a more direct approach that avoids problems with data re-use and can provide increased DB detection power [@lun2014denovo].

-This article describes a workflow for performing a window-based DB analysis, based primarily on Bioconductor packages [@huber2015orchestrating].
+This article describes a workflow for performing a window-based DB analysis,
+    based primarily on software packages from the open-source Bioconductor project [@huber2015orchestrating].
 It contains all steps that are necessary for detecting DB regions, starting from the raw read sequences.
 Reads are first aligned to the genome using the *[Rsubread](http://bioconductor.org/packages/release/bioc/html/Rsubread.html)* package [@liao2013subread].
 These are counted into sliding windows with *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)*, to quantify binding intensity across the genome [@lun2014denovo].